outcoldsolutions/splunk-app-boilerplate/README.md

 ## Requirements

-* OS: we are primary using `macOS` for development, these scripts probably will work on Linux, but require some testing.
-For Windows we can recommend to use Linux Subsystem for Windows, also patches for Windows are welcome.
+* OS: we are primarily using `macOS` for development, these scripts probably will work on Linux, but require some testing.
+For Windows, we can recommend using Linux Subsystem for Windows.
+Patches are welcome.
 * Docker.
 We are testing and using Docker for Mac CE (`18.03.1` at the moment).

 ## How to use